Q-Pilot: Field Programmable Qubit Array Compilation with Flying Ancillas: Evaluation

 \subsection{Main Results}

 \textbf{Results on random circuits.} Fig.~\ref{fig:arb_main} shows the results of compiling random circuits.
-Compared with three baseline devices, for 100 qubits \name shows an average of 4.2$\times$ reduction in the compiled 2-Q gate count, as well as an average of 1.4$\times$ reduction in compiled circuit depth compared with the best performing baseline architecture.
+Compared with three baseline devices, for 100 qubits \name shows an average of 4.2$\times$ reduction in the compiled 2-Q gate count, as well as an average of 1.4$\times$ reduction in compiled circuit depth compared with the best-performing baseline approach.

 \textbf{Results on quantum simulation circuits.} Fig.~\ref{fig:qsim_main} shows the results of compiling quantum simulation circuits.
-For five different Pauli probabilities, \name shows an average of 6.9$\times$ reduction in the compiled 2-Q gate count and an average of 27.7$\times$ reduction in compiled circuit depth compared with the best performing baseline on 100-qubit circuits compared with the best baseline.
+For Pauli probabilities 50\%, \name shows an average of 6.9$\times$ reduction in the compiled 2-Q gate count and an average of 27.7$\times$ reduction in compiled circuit depth compared with the best-performing baseline on 100-qubit circuits compared with the best baseline.
 Besides the random Pauli strings, we also test with the Pauli strings used in some molecule simulation problems~\cite{li2022paulihedral}.
-As shown in Table~\ref{tab:qsim_fixed}, \name shows an average of $1.36\times$ reduction in the 2-Q gate count and average $2.60\times$ circuit depth reduction over best baseline.
+As shown in Table~\ref{tab:qsim_fixed}, \name shows an average $1.36\times$ reduction in the 2-Q gate count and average $2.60\times$ circuit depth reduction over the best baseline.

-\textbf{Results on QAOA circuits.} Fig.~\ref{fig:qaoa_main} shows the results of compiling Max-Cut QAOA circuits for 4-regular graphs and randome graph with edge occupancy 30\%. \name again shows an average of 10.0$\times$ reduction in compiled 2-Q gate count and an average of 6.7$\times$ reduction in the compiled circuit depth.
+\textbf{Results on QAOA circuits.} Fig.~\ref{fig:qaoa_main} shows the results of compiling Max-Cut QAOA circuits for 4-regular graphs and random graphs with edge occupancy 30\%. \name again shows an average of 10.0$\times$ reduction in compiled 2-Q gate count and an average of 6.7$\times$ reduction in the compiled circuit depth.

-\textbf{Comparison with the Solver-Based Compiler.} As illustrated in Table~\ref{tab:comp_solver}, we compare \name against the solver-based method~\cite{tan2022} in compiling QAOA circuits for regular graphs.
-While the solver-based method consistently achieves optimal-depth solutions, it struggles with larger problems, often failing to find a solution within an hour due to its exponential runtime scaling.
+\textbf{Comparison with the Solver-Based Compiler.} As illustrated in Table~\ref{tab:comp_solver}, we compare \name against the solver-based methods~\cite{tan2022, tan2023compiling} in compiling QAOA circuits for regular graphs.
+Ref.~\cite{tan2023compiling} relaxes the formulation of Ref.~\cite{tan2022} to tradeoff compilation time and quality.
+While the these method achieve better solutions, they struggles with larger problems, often failing to find a solution within an hour due to its exponential runtime scaling.
 In contrast, \name efficiently compiles all these problems in under 1 second, with the compiled circuit depth not exceeding 4$\times$ the optimal depth.